Immigration and divorce: stories of collapsed international marriages through the eyes of a lawyer

-At this stage, the mother of the child turned to me.
-After making sure that there was no conflict of interest (I never imagined her husband and never advised him, I just announced the price), I took her case.
-From the first hearings, it became clear that the decision of the British court could not be valid in Russia, since the defendant - my client - was never informed of the hearing in the UK - as mentioned earlier, my opponent was too lazy to wait for her on the street and hand over the paper to hands, limiting themselves to sending an electronic message, which is void.
+At this stage, the child's mother contacted me.
+After making sure that there was no conflict of interest in this (I never represented her husband and never advised him, but only announced the price), I took her case.
+From the first hearings, it became clear that the decision of the British court could not have force in Russia, since the defendant - my client - was never notified of the hearing in the UK - as mentioned earlier, my opponent was simply too lazy to wait for her on the street and pass the papers to hands limited to the direction of the email, which is void.
 We won.
-The decision of the British court not only became unenforceable in Russia - we managed to get it canceled in the UK, where the procedure for notifying the defendant was grossly violated.
-A mother and child legally live in Russia and without any risk - travel the world.
+The decision of the British court not only became unenforceable in Russia - we managed to achieve its cancellation in the UK, where the procedure for notifying the defendant was grossly violated.
+And the mother and child legally live in Russia and travel the world without any risk.

 In the next story - 7 stories - The American father also outwitted himself, although he had every chance of winning the case.
 His wife and child drove off to Russia, and, as is usually the case in such cases, he appealed to an American court demanding the return of the illegally exported child.
 As in the previous story, the papers should have been handed over to the wife personally, but the person in Russia who was entrusted with the delivery did not find the defendant, but simply waved the affidavit of service on the successful delivery of the papers, and the deal went.
 When the mother of the child turned to me for help, I advised her to find out if the case in America was open against her, and then we found out that the process in the USA was in full swing.
 She managed to prove the fictitious affidavit submitted to the court, and the case fell apart.

 On the subject: What you need to know about divorce in the United States